André Stander: Stander Gang

-Florida and death
+US and death

 While Stander remained in the United States, international arrest warrants and all points bulletins were issued for his arrest.
 Trying to make the best of the situation, Stander created the false identity of an Australian author named "Peter Harris" and forged a driver's license.
 Afterwards, he visited a used car lot and purchased a Ford Mustang from a dealer named Anthony Tomasello.
 On 10 February 1984, police pulled Stander over while he was driving and arrested him for driving an unregistered vehicle.
 Being relatively unknown to the American authorities at that time, Stander presented his false ID to the police, who recognized it as a forgery and subsequently seized it—adding driver's license forgery to his list of offenses—but believed his story about his identity and released him.

 Once released on the same evening, Stander returned to the police impound lot where his seized Mustang was being kept, broke in and stole the car.
 On the following morning, Stander returned to the same used car lot where he had purchased the vehicle and asked the same dealer, Tomasello, to have the car re-painted in a different colour.
 However, Tomasello had just read about the Stander Gang in a local newspaper.
 He told Stander that he would help him, got his information, and as soon as Stander had left, Tomasello called his lawyer.
 On his lawyer's advice, Tomasello called the local police.

 Based on Tomasello's information, a police tactical unit surrounded the apartment that Stander had been using as a hideout, but Stander was not there.
 He had acquired a bicycle to use while his car was with Tomasello to be repainted.
 He had left the apartment on the bicycle and returned only after the police had surrounded it.
 As he unknowingly rode up to the apartment complex, officer Michael van Stetina—who had been posted on the perimeter—recognised Stander and attempted to stop him.

 Stander tried to get away, but as Stetina prevented his escape a struggle for the officer's shotgun began.
 The gun discharged and Stander was hit; he fell onto the apartment complex's driveway, bleeding profusely.
 Stetina immediately radioed for an ambulance.
 Although officer Stetina tried to administer first aid, Stander's wounds were too extensive and he bled to death before an ambulance arrived.